Ceres (dwarf planet): Dawn mission

-In the early 1990s NASA initiated the Discovery Program, which was intended to be a series of low-cost scientific missions.
-In 1996 the program's study team proposed a high-priority mission to explore the asteroid belt using a spacecraft with an ion engine.
-Funding remained problematic for nearly a decade, but by 2004 the Dawn vehicle passed its critical design review.
+In the early 1990s, NASA initiated the Discovery Program, which was intended to be a series of low-cost scientific missions.
+In 1996, the program's study team proposed a high-priority mission to explore the asteroid belt using a spacecraft with an ion thruster.
+Funding remained problematic for nearly a decade, but by 2004, the Dawn vehicle passed its critical design review.

 Dawn, the first space mission to visit either Vesta or Ceres, was launched on 27 September 2007.
-On 3 May 2011 Dawn acquired its first targeting image 1200000 km from Vesta.
-After orbiting Vesta for thirteen months, Dawn used its ion engine to depart for Ceres, with gravitational capture occurring on 6 March 2015 at a separation of 61,000 km, four months before the New Horizons flyby of Pluto.
+On 3 May 2011, Dawn acquired its first targeting image 1200000 km from Vesta.
+After orbiting Vesta for thirteen months, Dawn used its ion thruster to depart for Ceres, with gravitational capture occurring on 6 March 2015 at a separation of 61,000 km, four months before the New Horizons flyby of Pluto.

-The spacecraft instrumentation included a framing camera, a visual and infrared spectrometer, and a gamma-ray and neutron detector.
+The spacecraft instrumentation included a framing camera, a visual and infrared spectrometer, and a gamma ray and neutron detector.
 These instruments examined Ceres's shape and elemental composition.
 On 13 January 2015, as Dawn approached Ceres, the spacecraft took its first images at near-Hubble resolution, revealing impact craters and a small high-albedo spot on the surface.
-Additional imaging sessions, at increasingly better resolution took place from February to April.
+Additional imaging sessions, at increasingly better resolution, took place from February to April.